 Before I started this review site, I spent many years as a freelance writer writing ‘reviews’ for clients.
 These ‘reviews’ were simply rewrites of the sales page.
 I had no experience with the product or course, so I had no real experience to draw from.
+Essentially I was writing a fake review.
 My clients didn’t care about that.
 They had a review template that I was to write from, and that was good enough for them.
 I grew tired of writing these fake reviews for others, so I dropped my clients and I started my own review site – this site, where I review things that I have actual experience with.
-I still see a lot of people out there writing fake reviews based off nothing but ramblings and guesses.
+It now drives me insane when I read a fake review based on nothing but ramblings and guesses and pressure tactics.
 From all my years of writing reviews, I have some experience spotting a real review and a fake review.
-Here are the top giveaways for me.
+Here are the top giveaways of a fake review for me.

-The Words ‘Scam’ or ‘Discount’ or ‘Honest’ Or ‘Don’t Buy Until’ Are In The Post Title: These Are Marketing Ploys And Often Lead To A Fake Review
+The Words ‘Scam’ or ‘Discount’ or ‘Honest’ Are In The Post Title: These Are Marketing Ploys And Often Lead To A Fake Review

 For instance, if you think you can get a discount on a course, then you are likely going to check out their post, click on their ‘discount link’ (which is usually the same price you will pay anywhere else), and feel like you got a really good deal.

 Even I want to get a discount, so despite the fact that I know better, these titles can draw me in too.

 Affiliate: Someone who is partnered with a company, and they benefit from their relationship in some way – usually with financial compensation.

 Sometimes affiliates do get discount links to offer their readers.
 Usually, these discounts only last for a few weeks.
 They are not constant, so we can’t always promise a discount in the title of our post and all throughout our post.